Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Introduction

 \section{Introduction}

-Model-based methods have established their value in the Reinforcement Learning (RL) community, even for highly nonlinear systems \cite{moerland_model-based_2022}.
-From a different approach, the Control community has developed interest in ``direct'' Data-driven Predictive Control methods \cite{dorfler_bridging_2023}, which typically make Linear, Time-Invariant (LTI) assumptions.
-This paper proposes Select-Data-driven Predictive Control (Select-DPC), a direct Data-driven Predictive Control method for nonlinear systems.
+The data-driven control and Reinforcement Learning (RL) communities are focused on controlling systems for which data is available, but a system model is not.
+Specifically, the control community has developed interest in ``direct'' Data-driven Predictive Control (DPC) methods \cite{dorfler_bridging_2023} as they reduce system modeling/identification time and effort and bring the benefits of predictive control to the ``model-free'' setting.

+This paper proposes Select-DPC, a direct DPC method for nonlinear systems.
+Select-DPC extends DPC to the nonlinear setting by iteratively optimizing a convex Quadratic Program (QP) over an implicit linearization in ``trajectory space'' constructed from data.
+We define trajectory space as the high-dimensional space in which each dimension corresponds to an input or output over the course of a discrete-time, finite-length trajectory.
+Linearizing in trajectory space is achieved by selecting only trajectories that are ``close'' to the operating point in trajectory space.

-Output or safety constraints are challenging for standard RL methods, which learn the constraints by exhaustive trial and error \cite{sutton_reinforcement_1998}.
-Output-constrained systems have traditionally been the domain of Model Predictive Control (MPC) \cite{morari_model_1999}, which solves a receding-horizon optimal control problem based on an externally-provided model with an online optimization.
-In contrast, RL has favored planning methods that are unconstrained and ``gradient-free'' and, instead of requiring an externally-provided model, use state-action queries of the system.
-Recently, planning using forward passes through generative or world models have been used to reduce RL sample complexity requirements \cite{moerland_model-based_2022}.
-However, these zero-order-type planning methods usually have no structured way of incorporating output constraints and require the user to offload this complexity into other parts of the method, such as the model itself or the cost.
+\paragraph{Literature Review} Output-constrained systems are challenging for RL methods, which learn the constraints by exhaustive trial and error \cite{sutton_reinforcement_1998}.
+Such systems have traditionally been the domain of Model Predictive Control (MPC) \cite{morari_model_1999}, which solves a receding-horizon optimal control problem based on a state-space representation with an online optimization.
+In the nonlinear domain, the optimal control problem can be solved using Sequential Quadratic Programming (SQP).
+SQP-MPC iteratively linearizes the dynamics around a solution estimate, solves a QP around the linearization, and updates the solution estimate \cite{diehl2002real}.

-The class of Data-driven Predictive Controllers (DPCs) construct feasible trajectories of an LTI system purely from data.
+The class of Data-driven Predictive Controllers construct feasible trajectories of a linear, time-invariant (LTI) system purely from data.
+These methods bypass the sequential \emph{indirect} system identification and MPC design pipeline and are hence called \emph{direct methods}.
 Data-enabled Predictive Control (DeePC) \cite{coulson_data-enabled_2019}, for instance, linearly combines input-output trajectories in the data set.
-DPC methods have demonstrated impressive results on a number of control problems.
-However, the LTI restriction is severe.
+Such predictions fit into the behavioral control framework \cite{willems_paradigms_1991}.
+For a survey on DeePC we refer the reader to \cite{markovsky_data-driven_2023}.
+DPC methods have demonstrated impressive results on various control tasks.
+While DPC methods can handle minor violations of the LTI assumption by treating them as additive measurement noise, the LTI restriction is severe and leads to arbitrary performance loss on generic nonlinear systems.